angelinrajan/Angelin_02-Challenge/README.md

 # Angelin-02_challenge - Horiseon

 ## Website overview
-    The web application named Horiseon is a marketing agency that assis businesses with better search engine results, Online Reputation management, and Social media marketing. <br> Some key benefits they provide are : Lead Generation, Brand Awareness, and Cost Management.
+    The web application named Horiseon is a marketing agency that assis businesses with better search engine results, Online Reputation management, and Social media marketing.
+Some key benefits they provide are : Lead Generation, Brand Awareness, and Cost Management.

 ## Website's Live URL -